Skip to main content

 • linkedin

-If you heat your house with a woodstove or just enjoy a fireplace, you know they can help with your heating bill and provide a very pleasant way to relax.
+If you heat your house with a wood stove or just enjoy a fireplace, you know they can help with your heating bill and provide a very pleasant way to relax.
 Your savings and relaxation may vanish though, if your woodstove, fireplace, and chimney are not well-maintained.
 Poorly maintained equipment can badly damage or destroy your house and cause severe injury from toxic gases and heat.
 Use the following safety tips to help minimize the risk of fire and help ensure that your wood burning stove, fireplace, and chimney are in peak condition.

 Before the wood burning season